Storm Hunter: 2015

 Given a wildcard for the Hobart International, Hunter lost in round one to Camila Giorgi, in three sets.
 She was then given a wildcard for the Australian Open, but lost at the first stage again, this time to world No. 46, Klára Koukalová, in straight sets.

 2016

-In July, she qualified for the Jiangxi International - the first time Hunter has come through qualifying at a WTA-level event.
+In July, she qualified for the Jiangxi International – the first time Hunter has come through qualifying at a WTA Tour-level event.
 She lost to Vania King in the first round.
 In October, she reached the second round of the Toowoomba ITF event.
-In November, She won the ITF Canberra doubles title with Jessica Moore.
+In November, she won the ITF Canberra doubles title with Jessica Moore.

 2017: First WTA Tour doubles title

 She attempted to qualify for the Hobart International and Australian Open, losing in the first round.
 Her best singles performance was a quarterfinal appearance in September at the ITF Brisbane.

 In doubles, Hunter won the Nottingham Open, with Monique Adamczak in June.
 It was their first WTA Tour title.
 She made two further WTA tournament finals that year.